gitmaus1/kest2/README.md

 c.
 The Create New Account window opens.
 Type the name provided by your instructor in the Name the account and choose an account type field and select Standard user as the account type.
 Questions:
-What can a user do with a limited account?
+What can a user do with a limited account?<br>
-Type your answers here.<br>
+Type your answers here.  fara á netið og nota flest progröm en ekki preit flestum stilingum<br>

-What limitations does this type of an account have?
+What limitations does this type of an account have?<br>
-Type your answers here.<br>
+Type your answers here. getur ekki breit flestum stilingum og ekki breit neinu firir aðra nodendur<br>

 d.
 Click Create Account to continue.
 e.
 Click the user account you just created.
 f.
 The Make changes to Username’s account? window opens.
 Click Create a password.
-What information is listed for the new account?
+What information is listed for the new account?<br>
-Type your answers here.<br>
+Type your answers here. það er venulect acunt ekki adminustrator <br>

 g.
 Type in the password and password hint provided by the instructor and then click Create password.